mbr/simplekv/docs/db.rst

    .. method:: __init__(bind, metadata, tablename)

-      Generates a new :meth:`~sqlalchemy.schema.Table` for use as a backend (see :attr:`~simplekv.db.sql.SQLAlchemyStore.table`) on the
+      Generates a new :class:`~sqlalchemy.schema.Table` for use as a backend (see :attr:`~simplekv.db.sql.SQLAlchemyStore.table`) on the
       supplied metadata.